HSC Chemistry Syllabus Notes

 2. The collision orientation of the reactant species will determine whether or not a chemical reaction will take place as well.
 The reactants needs to collide at an effective orientation to be converted into products.
 In equilibrium, products will also need to collide at an effective orientation to be converted into reactants.

-The two intrinsic properties MUST BOTH BE MET in order for a chemical reaction to place as per collision theory.
+The two intrinsic properties MUST BOTH BE MET in order for a successful collision to occur and thus for a chemical reaction to place as per collision theory.
 If only one of the two (or none) criteria is met, the rate of reaction will be zero.

 ILLUSTRATION OF EFFECTIVE AND INEFFECTIVE COLLISION ORIENTATION